Pauan/rust-dominator/README.md

 ========

 Dominator is one of the fastest DOM frameworks in the world ([it is just as fast as Inferno][benchmark]).

-It is close to the metal and has almost no overhead.
+It does not use VDOM, instead it uses raw DOM nodes for maximum performance.
+It is close to the metal and has almost no overhead: everything is inlined to raw DOM operations.

-It scales incredibly well even with very large applications, because updates are `O(1)` time, no matter how big or deeply nested your application is.
+It scales incredibly well even with very large applications, because updates are always `O(1)` time, no matter how big or deeply nested your application is.

 Despite that, it doesn't sacrifice ergonomics: it provides a convenient high level declarative API which feels similar to React, but is designed for Rust and FRP signals.